jacwellington/mnpopcenter.github.io/_posts/2015-07-22-interpolation-with-spark.markdown

 BLOCK B, BLOCK B, 1
 BLOCK C, BLOCK C, 1

 The first column is an identifier for a block from the year 2000, the second column is for a block from 2010, and the third is the amount of the 2000 block that should be allocated to the 2010 block.
 For example the first line (passed the header row) allocates half of 2000-Block-A to 2010-Block-A, and the second allocates the other half of 2000-Block-A to 2010-Block-B.

+How we determine that .5 of the 2000 Block A should map to the 2010 Block A is a fascinating topic in itself which I won't be able to explore in this article.
+There are different approaches, ranging from the simple (allocation by which percentage of 2000 Block A is overlapping the 2010 Block A) to the complex (taking into account many other sources of data about the block, such as land use patterns and land cover classifications within different areas of the block).
+For the purposes of this article, we will simply note that the researchers who created this crosswalk file chose an appropriate mapping strategy after much research.

-Then we take that crosswalk, and transform the second column into our target geography level.
-For example we could create a block to state crosswalk file by finding which states the 2010 blocks are in and sum up the rows that map from the same 2000-block to 2010-state.
-Assuming that 2010-Block-A and 2010-BLOCK-B are in Minnesota and 2010-Block-C are in Wisconsin we would get the following new crosswalk:
+Then we take that crosswalk file and transform the second column into our target geography level (we aggregate upwards into larger geographies such as counties or states).
+For example if we want to create a block-to-state crosswalk file, we start by finding which states the 2010 blocks are in (this example assumes 2010 BLOCK A and 2010 BlOCK B from the above sample are in Minnesota and 2010 BLOCK C is in Wisconsin):

+BLOCK2000, STATE2010, WEIGHT
+BLOCK A, MINNESOTA, .5
+BLOCK A, MINNESOTA, .5
+BLOCK B, MINNESOTA, 1
+BLOCK C, WISCONSIN, 1

+and then collapse by summing up rows that map from the same 2000-block to the same 2010-state.
+We get the following 2000block-to-2010state crosswalk:

-BLOCK2000, BLOCK2010, WEIGHT
+BLOCK2000, STATE2010, WEIGHT
 BLOCK A, MINNESOTA, 1
 BLOCK B, MINNESOTA, 1
 BLOCK C, WISCONSIN, 1

+XXX THIS NEXT PART NEEDS SOME WORK, TOO ABSTRACT, LETS TALK - FRAN XXX

 After that we take the new crosswalk and apply the weights to the BLOCK2000 data.
 So our source file for the year 2000 could look like this: